-Enjoy dinner at a country restaurant in Yungaburra (NOT included in the budget option).
+Enjoy dinner at a country restaurant in Yungaburra.
 Coffee, tea or hot chocolate provided.
 Other drinks also available at your own expense.

 After dark and armed with a flashlight for our spotlighting, we then head back to the rainforest where the huge Curtain Fig Tree plays host to various species of nocturnal wildlife.
 Approximately 80% of Australian animals are nocturnal or active at night, so the rainforest is a hive of activity after dark.

 On clear nights, the minimal light pollution also allows star spotters to enjoy taking in the Southern Cross and Milky Way.